IDMNYU/IdeationPrototypingSpring2022_Bennett/Time_Management_System.md

 0. Track your time over 3 typical 24 hour work days, in 15 - 30 minute increments AFTER the fact.
 Thus, this isn't a schedule.
 It's an after the fact reflection.
 Yet, it must be completed every hour or so.
 It's not a judgement.
 It's a simple time log. period.

+Collect this in a spreadsheet, calendar, group of papers or app.
+Post evidence on your Process site (under Time Management).
+Reflect on what you notice and patterns that you find.
+What changes do you want to make (after what you've noticed)?

 1. Eat That Frog (4 days)

 2. Stephen Covey's time management matrix (4 days)